Sporotrichosis

 • Disseminated cutaneous form

-• Note: in the disseminated and extracutaneous form, bones, joints, lungs, meninges or other visceral organs are usually affected.
+• Note: in the disseminated and extracutaneous form, bones, joints, the lungs, meninges or other visceral organs are usually affected

-• Occurs worldwide, but is a rare disease in Europe.
+• Occurring worldwide, but a rare disease in Europe

-• More common in immunocompromised individuals (alcohol abuse, diabetes mellitus, COPD, HIV/AIDS).
+• Common in immunocompromised individuals (alcohol abuse, diabetes mellitus, COPD, HIV/AIDS)

 • The dimorphic soil saprophyte Sporotrix schenckii lives on wood and plants.
-The pathogen can penetrate through injuries (e.g. during gardening) and reaches the deeper layers of the skin and lymph nodes.
-Aerogenic inoculation or ingestion usually lead to an extracutaneous manifestation (lung, bone, etc.).
+The pathogen can penetrate through injuries (e.g. during gardening) and goes into the deeper skin layers and lymph nodes/nodes.
+Aerogenic inoculation or ingestion usually lead to an extracutaneous manifestation (lungs, bones, etc.).

-• Erythematous-brownish, usually asymptomatic, linearly arranged, discreetly scaly, sometimes verrucous, occasionally ulcerating papules, plaques and nodules.
+• Erythematous-brownish, mostly asymptomatic linearly arranged, discreetly scaling, partly verrucous, occasionally ulcerating papules, plaques and nodules

-• Clinic, especially the lymphogenic arrangement of efflorescences is indicative
+• Clinical, especially the lymphogenic arrangement of the efflorescences is indicative

 • Myco. smear

-• Biopsy (both dermatopathological and microbiological processing (e.g. MOTT)) recommended.
+• Biopsy (both dermatopathological and microbiological work-up (e.g. of a MOTT)) recommended

 1. Galhardo MC, De Oliveira RM, Valle AC, et al. Molecular epidemiology and antifungal susceptibility patterns of Sporothrix schenckii isolates from a cat-transmitted epidemic of sporotrichosis in Rio de Janeiro, Brazil.
 Med Mycol 2008;46:141-51.